salsa-rs/salsa/book/src/cycles/fallback.md

 ) -> MyResultValue
 ```

 The `db` and `cycle` argument can be used to prepare a useful error message for your users.

 **Important:** Although the recovery function is given a `db` handle, you should be careful to avoid creating a cycle from within recovery or invoking queries that may be participating in the current cycle.
 Attempting to do so can result in inconsistent results.

-## Figuring out why recovery did not work

-If a cycle occurs and *some* of the participant queries have `#[salsa::cycle]` annotations and others do not, then the query will be treated as irrecoverable and will simply panic.
-You can use the `Cycle::unexpected_participants` method to figure out why recovery did not succeed and add the appropriate `#[salsa::cycle]` annotations.